-Substitute Senate Bill No. 1448 proposes significant amendments to the regulations governing transportation network companies (TNCs) in Connecticut.
-The bill replaces the existing flat registration fee of $5,000 with a tiered fee structure based on the number of active drivers: $5,000 for TNCs with fewer than 50 drivers, $10,000 for those with 50 to 199 drivers, and $30,000 for TNCs with 200 or more drivers.
+Substitute Senate Bill No. 1448 proposes significant amendments to the regulations governing transportation network companies (TNCs) in Connecticut, including a new tiered registration fee structure based on the number of active drivers.
+The existing flat fee of $5,000 is replaced with fees of $5,000 for TNCs with fewer than 50 drivers, $10,000 for those with 50 to 199 drivers, and $30,000 for TNCs with 200 or more drivers.
 Additionally, TNCs will be required to submit annual reports to the Department of Transportation starting January 1, 2026, detailing average fares, total ride time, and driver compensation.
-The bill also mandates real-time messaging in both English and Spanish, prohibits cash payments for rides, and requires TNCs to provide driver and vehicle information to riders before they enter a vehicle.
+The bill also mandates real-time messaging in English and Spanish, prohibits cash payments for rides, and requires TNCs to provide electronic receipts and weekly earnings summaries to drivers.

 Statutes affected: